Bardi language

 Bardi (also Baardi, Baard) is an endangered Australian Aboriginal language in the Nyulnyulan family, mutually intelligible with Jawi and possibly other dialects.
 It is spoken by the Bardi people at the tip of the Dampier peninsula and neighbouring islands (north of Broome, in Northwestern Australia).
-There are few fluent speakers in the 21st century, but efforts are being made to teach the Bardi language and culture at at least one school.
+There are few fluent speakers in the 21st century, but efforts are being made to teach the Bardi language and culture in at least one school.

 Background

 Before European settlement at the end of the 19th century, the population size is estimated to have been ~1500 people, with essentially the entire community speaking Bardi.
 Since then, the ethnic population has increased in number (now contains about 2000 people), but is essentially monolingual in English today (with only the oldest few people still fluent in Bardi).
 Estimates vary as to how many fluent Bardi speakers remain, but as of 2012, many middle-aged people could still understand the language, and some of them could speak it to a limited degree.

 The language and culture is being taught at Christ the King Catholic School in Djarindjin community by Bardi/Jabirr Jabirr man Vincent McKenzie, who grew up speaking Bardi.